If your app already has an older version of Sparkle or you wish to migrate to Sparkle 2, please see upgrading from previous versions.

 Sparkle.framework into your Xcode project.@loader_path/../Frameworks (for non-Xcode projects add the flags -Wl,-rpath,@loader_path/../Frameworks).
 By default, recent versions of Xcode set this to @executable_path/../Frameworks which is already sufficient for regular applications.If you enable Library Validation, which is part of the Hardened Runtime and required for notarization, you will also need to either sign your application with an Apple Development certificate for development (requires being in Apple’s developer program), or disable library validation for Debug configurations only.
 Otherwise, the system may not let your application load Sparkle if you attempt to sign to run locally via an ad-hoc signature.
 This is not an issue for distribution when you sign your application with a Developer ID certificate.

 Pre-releases when available are published on GitHub.
-They are also available in Swift Package Manager, CocoaPods, and Carthage too by specifying the pre-release version in your project’s manifest.
+They are also available in Swift Package Manager, Carthage, and CocoaPods too by specifying the pre-release version in your project’s manifest.

 A more nightly build from our repository can be downloaded from our GitHub Actions page by selecting a recent workflow commit and downloading the Sparkle-distribution*.tar.xz artifact.
-Alternatively, you may clone Sparkle’s repository with all its submodules, run make release, and extract the binaries in the resulting Sparkle-*.tar.xz (or .bz2) archive.
+Alternatively, you may clone Sparkle’s repository, run make release, and extract the binaries in the resulting Sparkle-*.tar.xz archive.

 These instructions are for regular .app bundles in Cocoa.
 If you want to use Sparkle from other UI toolkits such as SwiftUI or want to instantiate the updater yourself, please visit our programmatic setup.
 If you want to update a non-app bundle, such as a Preference Pane or a plug-in, follow step 2 for non-app bundles.